yz3007/Fall2017-project2-fall2017-project2-grp1/README.md

-# Project 2: Open Data App - an RShiny app development project
+# Project 2: Open Data App using RShiny - Where do you want to live in New York City

 ### [Project Description](doc/project2_desc.md)

 ![screenshot](doc/screenshot2.png)

-In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
+In this second project, we have developed an Rshiny application to help [to be continued] In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
 See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: